syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 When the `wrap-mode` of `e-text-wrap-settings` property is set as `Both` then the auto wrap will be enabled for both the Grid content and header.

-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 {% tabs %}
 {% highlight razor %}